ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

    can provide sufficient or supplemental vibration reduction
 #.
 Significant gains in vibration isolation can also be realized by
-   using a high flex wire and strain relief approach to all wires connected to the Flight control board (and using the minimum number of wires necessary as well.)
+   using a high flex wire and strain relief approach to all wires connected to the autopilot (and using the minimum number of wires necessary as well.)
 #.
 Some frames have lower than normal vibration characteristics due to
    frame stiffness / flex and isolated centralized mass can greatly influence motor/prop vibration transfer to the central fight controller.
 #.
 Isolation and damping can be improved somewhat by sandwiching the
-   flight control board / enclosure between damping pads on both sides in about twenty percent compression.
+   autopilot / enclosure between damping pads on both sides in about twenty percent compression.
 30 durometer Sorbothane is actually specified at 15 to 20 percent compression for optimal damping.